victoriapedlar/victoriapedlar/README.md

-- 👋 Hi, I’m @victoriapedlar
+- 👋 Hi, I’m @victoriapedlar a Junior Machine Learning Engineer
 - 🎓 Soon to be grad with a Master's of Science in Advanced Analytics
 - 👀 I’m interested in Natural Language Processing
 - 🌱 I’m currently learning about Machine Learning, Databases, Python, Multivariate Statistics and Advanced Regression